-The Execution of Olivier and the Spark of Revenge
+The Execution of Olivier Awakens the Lioness of Brittany

 Jeanne, enraged and bewildered over her husband's execution, swore vengeance against both the King and Charles de Blois.

-The first thing Jeanne de Clisson did was to sell off the lands that remained to her and raise a small force of loyal men with whom she attacked pro-French forces in Brittany.
+The first thing Jeanne de Clisson did was to sell off the lands she still owned and raise a small force of loyal men with whom she attacked pro-French forces in Brittany.
 When her situation became too dangerous on land, she purchased three warships and took to the seas .

-She had her ships painted black and dyed their sails red to intimidate her enemy, earning the title “The Black Fleet”.
+She had her ships painted black and dyed their sails red to intimidate her enemy, earning the title “The Black Fleet.”
 The ships of the Black Fleet patrolled the English Channel for French ships, especially those owned by King Phillip and members of the French nobility.
-Her crews, as merciless under her orders as she was herself, would kill entire crews, leaving only one or two alive to carry news to the king that she had struck again.
-This earned Jeanne the epithet, “The Lioness of Brittany”, reviled as a monster by some, praised as a heroine by others.
+Her crews, as merciless under her orders as she was herself, would kill almost everyone in the enemy’s crews, leaving only one or two alive to carry news to the king that she had struck again.
+This earned Jeanne the epithet, “The Lioness of Brittany” - reviled as a monster by some, praised as a heroine by others.

-Jeanne’s revenge on Charles de Blois was never met; he lived on until 1364 when he died in battle.
+But Jeanne’s story didn’t end perfectly, from her perspective, because she never managed to take revenge on Charles de Blois for his role in Olivier’s death.
+He lived until 1364, when he died in battle.
 He was later canonized as a saint in the Roman Catholic church.

 It should be noted that actual verifiable references relating to Jeanne’s life and exploits are limited, though they do exist.
 Historical records include a French judgement of late 1343 condemning Jeanne as a traitor and ordering the confiscation of her lands.
 In 1345, records from the English court indicate Edward granted her an income from lands he controlled in Brittany and she is mentioned in a truce drawn up between France and England in 1347 as a valuable English ally.